 Most people these days are choosing to quit their day job to establish their own business, whether as a solo entrepreneur, a self-employed freelancer, or to just focus on their growing side hustle.
 Quitting your job as a corporate slave in exchange for something bigger and more self-sustaining is a huge career step, but keep in mind that it also comes with challenges, particularly in handling the finances.

 Those who quit their job to start a new business will find it hard to get a business loan, as most startups rarely satisfy the qualification requirements and verification process.
 For example, lenders award loans to businesses consistently operating for the last one to two years.
+For a startup to obtain a small business loan florida (or elsewhere), they would need to have a detailed and well-researched plan, or find a lender who understands startup finances and tends to give out loans to these businesses.

 If you didn’t qualify for a traditional business loan after quitting your job, you may apply for a credit card.
 But this option can be a bit risky if you can’t control your spending habits.
 Ask yourself if you’re in a good position to own a credit card because credit card applications heavily rely on credit scores for qualification.
 You can also research ways on how to increase your chances to qualify for a credit card application.